g-leech/argmin-gravitas/_posts/2017-01-07-estimating-controversy-technical.markdown

 </div>-->

 (Obstructionism manifests as delay, negotiation &amp; PR costs, extra legal costs, hazard insurance, or reduced volunteering and uptake.
-Controversy appears in the resistance equation, to model sensitivity to bad PR in politicians and NGOs.
+Controversy appears in the _obstruction_ equation, to model sensitivity to bad PR in politicians and NGOs.
 ‘Counter-activism’ is to be understood as _effective_ obstruction.)

 <br><br>